pmlopes/vertx3-nashorn.next/Readme.md

 with `--conf your_json.json`.
 The runner is the base vert.x Loader so all flags are provided such as `--cluster`, etc....

+### JS object and the eventbus

+This loader defines a user codec that will transform JS objects or arrays to `JsonObject` or `JsonArray` when sent over the eventbus.

+### Enhanced JSON.stringify

+The `JSON.stringify` function has been enhanced to also accept `JsonObject` and `JsonArray` objects, in this case the optional arguments (replacer and space) are ignored.

 ## How to use

 A typical AMD module main module is the file `main.js` so the expected start of your application should be on `main.js`.